-If you have deployed a QR Code marketing campaign in the USA and a news media agency has taken a clear photograph of the campaign material with the QR Code and published an online article, then it is possible for anyone from around the world to scan the QR Code.
+If you have deployed a QR Code marketing campaign in the USA and a news media agency has taken a clear photograph of the campaign material with the QR Code and published an online article, then anyone from around the world can scan the QR Code.
 This means that if your brand is used to getting significant coverage from the media, then scans can come from around the globe if the QR Code is published online.

 What to do to get accurate location analytics?

-Note - The GPS Analytics feature is available only on the Pro, Plus and Enterprise plans.
+Note - The GPS Analytics feature is available on the Lite, Pro, Plus, and Enterprise plans.

 Here’s how it works:

-When you’re customizing your QR Code, scroll down and enable ‘GPS location’ under Advanced location analytics.
+When customizing your QR Code, scroll down and enable ‘GPS location’ under Advanced location analytics.

 After enabling this feature, as you get more QR Code scans, you’ll see the GPS-based location pins in the map when analyzing the scan data.